mkarpowi/keffy/README.md

 ## Introduction

 The presented project is an adaptive controller in the Linux kernel space for CPU performance optimisation based on dynamic voltage and frequency scaling.
-The module continuously identificates the CPUs queues and synthesises the controller that keeps the load of the processor on the desired level.
+The module continuously identifies the CPUs queues and synthesises the controller that keeps the load of the processor on the desired level.

 Precise description of the controller design could be found in articles.